Minhao-Zhang/GlossaryAssistedTranslator/README.md

 A tool box that can be used to download and translate almost any video to any language.
 It will be all **local**, no need to upload the video to any server.
 - [yt-dlp](https://github.com/yt-dlp/yt-dlp) is used to download the video ([supported sites](https://github.com/yt-dlp/yt-dlp/blob/master/supportedsites.md)).
-- [openai-whisper](https://github.com/openai/whisper) is used to transcribe the video ([supported language](https://github.com/openai/whisper/blob/main/whisper/tokenizer.py)).
+- [openai-whisper](https://github.com/openai/whisper) is used to transcribe the video ([supported languages](https://github.com/openai/whisper/blob/main/whisper/tokenizer.py)).
 - [ollama](https://github.com/ollama/ollama-python) is used to translate the video.
-Supported language can vary from the model you chose.
+Supported languages can vary from the model you chose.
+You shall refer to the respective model page for the supported languages.

 ## Installation